 If investors have both short-term and long-term losses, they can add their losses to claim a deduction.
 If they have short-term and long-term gains, they pay the corresponding rates for each category.
 If they have losses in one category and gains in the other, this determines whether they claim a deduction or if they must pay taxes based on which one is larger.
 For example, a taxpayer with short-term gains that exceed his long-term losses must pay the short-term gains rate and cannot claim a deduction.

 Claiming a Deduction

-Taxpayers can claim federal income tax deductions on both short-term and long-term capital losses.
+Taxpayers can claim federal income tax deductions on both short-term and long-term capital losses based on the rules for calculating a loss.
 In particular, taxpayers can claim a maximum deduction of $3,000 against other income, such as their salaries or interest they earned, during any tax year for short-term and long-term capital losses.
 The deduction is limited to $1,500 for each member of a married couple who is filing a tax return separately.
-The deduction should be figured on Schedule D of the federal tax return and reported on line 13 of Form 1040, according to the IRS.
+The deduction should be figured on Schedule D of the federal tax return and reported on line 13 of Form 1040.

-Although the IRS maintains limits for the deduction that a taxpayer can claim for a capital loss in any given year, the taxpayer can carry over any capital losses to subsequent tax years.
-The carryover total remains in its category, so that a short-term loss would be added to short-term losses for the current tax year and used to reduce any existing short-term capital gains.
-Any remaining capital losses are carried over again to all subsequent years until they are completely spent.
+Although the IRS maintains limits for the deduction that a taxpayer can claim for a capital loss in any given year, the taxpayer can carry over any unused capital losses to subsequent tax years.
+The carryover total remains in its category so that a short-term loss would be added to short-term losses for the current tax year and would be used to reduce any existing short-term capital gains.
+Any remaining capital losses are carried over again to all subsequent years until they're completely spent.